flatcar-archive/flatcar-docs/os/booting-on-rackspace.md

 ## Cloud-config

-Flatcar Linux allows you to configure machine parameters, launch systemd units on startup and more via cloud-config.
+Flatcar Container Linux allows you to configure machine parameters, launch systemd units on startup and more via cloud-config.
 Jump over to the [docs to learn about the supported features][cloud-config-docs].
 Cloud-config is intended to bring up a cluster of machines into a minimal useful state and ideally shouldn't be used to configure anything that isn't standard across many hosts.
 Once a machine is created on Rackspace, the cloud-config can't be modified.

 You can provide cloud-config data via both Heat and Nova APIs.
 You **cannot** provide cloud-config via the Control Panel.
 If you launch machines via the UI, you will have to do all configuration manually.